SESYNC-ci/basic-git-lesson/docs/_slides/config.md

 ## RStudio + git

+*Note*: The rest of this lesson walks you through basic git actions with RStudio.
+If you are a Python user, check out the abbreviated version of the [basic git lesson with JupyterLab](https://cyberhelp.sesync.org/basic-git-lesson/git_and_jupyterlab.html).
+SESYNC's JupyterLab server has the [JupyterLab git extension](https://github.com/jupyterlab/jupyterlab-git#readme) installed to make it easy for you to work with git-versioned Python code in Jupyter.
+{:.notes}

 Login to your RStudio Server account and upload `handouts.zip`.
 (If you are participating in the Summer Institute, instead login to RStudio on [lab.sesync.org](https://lab.sesync.org), and `handouts.zip` will already be uploaded for you.)
 Click on `handouts/handouts.Rproj` to open the directory as a project.

 RStudio provides a GUI (a point-and-click interface) to the core tools provided by git.